Divi Tips #148

 In conclusion: DonDivi Builder, an asset for Divi?

-You understand, DonDivi Builder adds new modules to the Divi Visual Builder, as other third-party extensions such as Divi Supreme, Divi Flash, etc. can do.
-Of course, there are not so many modules in DonDivi, but it can be said that they alone satisfy 90% of the needs often requested by your customers when you create their sites.
+As you understand, DonDivi Builder adds new modules to Divi's Visual Builder, as can other third-party extensions such as Divi Supreme, Divi Flash, etc. Of course, there are not as many modules in DonDivi, but it can be said that they alone satisfy 90% of the needs often requested by your customers when you create their sites.

 In conclusion, we can say that YES, DonDivi is an asset for the Divi ecosystem, remains to be seen now how ElegantThemes plans to integrate it into the heart of Divi...